soorya-prakash-r/HackOrbit-Team-DevDude/README.md

 # 🚀 Promptify! – AI-Powered Prompt Enhancer

-**Promptify!** is a full-stack, AI-powered web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js), designed to help users generate, manage, and enhance AI prompts intelligently.
+**Promptify!** is a full-stack, AI-powered web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js), designed to help users enhance their vague AI prompts intelligently.
 The app integrates **Gemini AI APIs** and allows users to input, rate, and understand prompt engineering concepts interactively.

 🌐 Live Website: [https://wepromptify.in](https://wepromptify.in)